 Unlike the in-store experience, online grocery shopping lacks the same opportunity for discovery that a shopper might have as they walk aisles looking for a product amongst other unique finds.
 Instead, online grocery shoppers are forced to search and scroll until they (hopefully) find the product they’re looking for without seeing much variation in choice or they type in the exact item that they are looking for, leaving very little opportunity for impulse buys.

-And with almost half of shoppers wanting retailers to provide them with product suggestions that match their tastes and preferences, it’s important for grocers to find solutions that allow them to replicate this sense of discovery online.
+And with almost half of shoppers wanting retailers to provide them with product suggestions that match their tastes and preferences, grocers need to find solutions that allow them to replicate this sense of discovery online.
 But in many cases, grocers are falling short in inspiring and aiding online consumers in discovering the right products for them.

-On average, retailers see a 6.4% increase in sales by offering personalized product suggestions, with 17% of online shoppers saying they were enticed to buy another item online after seeing a retailer suggestion based on their prior purchases.
-Building on this idea even further, retailers can employ technologies like SwiftERM, which can provide personalized product choices based on their own buying habits, along with a smart shopping list based on food or dietary preferences, giving shoppers the discovery and personalization they seek.
+On average, retailers see a 6.4% increase in sales by offering personalized product suggestions, with 17 % of online shoppers saying they were enticed to buy another item online after seeing a retailer suggestion based on their prior purchases.
+Building on this idea even further, retailers can employ technologies like hyper-personalisation solutions, which can provide personalised product selections based on their buying habits, along with a smart shopping list based on food or dietary preferences, giving shoppers the discovery and personalisation they seek.

 Big Grocery Players Dominate the Online Space

-Big box retailers like Walmart and Amazon in the US, and Tesco, Sainsbury, Asda, Morrisons, M & S, Aldi and Lidl in the UK, are dominating the online grocery market as they continue to build out their online offerings.
-In fact, Walmart and Amazon combined hold more than half of the market share for online grocery, whereas regional supermarkets only accounted for 22% of market share.
+Big box retailers like Walmart and Amazon in the US, and Tesco, Sainsbury, Asda, Morrisons, M&S, Aldi and Lidl in the UK, are dominating the online grocery market as they continue to build out their online offerings.
+Walmart and Amazon combined hold more than half of the market share for online grocery, whereas regional supermarkets only accounted for 22% of the market share.

-mers, they’re forced to rely on larger third-party companies like Instacart, giving up the opportunity to create their own branded digital touchpoints.
-Currently, more than 50 regional grocers across 30 states partner with the company to provide pickup and delivery service, including Food Lion, Publix, and Wegmans, among others.
+Customers are forced to rely on larger third-party companies like Instacart, giving up the opportunity to create their own branded digital touchpoints.
+Currently, more than 50 regional grocers across 30 states partner with the company to provide pickup and delivery services, including Food Lion, Publix, and Wegmans, among others.

-Unlike larger grocery players who are investing heavily in in-house technology to aid their online growth, regional grocers often lack the capital needed to build their own e-commerce solutions.
-But smaller grocers are teaming up with technology companies in order to enhance their online food shopping experiences with personalized product suggestions.
+Unlike larger grocery players who are investing heavily in in-house technology to aid their online growth, regional grocers often lack the capital needed to build their ecommerce solutions.
+However, smaller grocers are teaming up with technology companies to enhance their online food shopping experiences with personalized product suggestions.

 By partnering with tech companies to improve their online stores, smaller retailers have the opportunity to really define their own online shopping experience for customers.
-And with supermarkets seeing the highest rate of first-time use among online grocery shoppers, they have the ability to capture more of the online market share by providing a better experience from the start, before these consumers turn to larger retailers.
+With supermarkets seeing the highest rate of first-time use among online grocery shoppers, they can capture more of the online market share by providing a better experience from the start, before these consumers turn to larger retailers.

 More Ways to Receive Online Grocery Purchases